What do you think when you hear the words “self publishing”?

 Why did I need to be chosen?
 What was the most important aspect of being published for me?
 Aside from the services I thought a traditional publisher would give me in reasons 2 and 3, I mostly wanted the reassurance that my work was good enough to warrant the kind of work it would take to publish it.
 Presumably if it wasn’t good, it wouldn’t be published, or else someone would tell me what needed to change.
 I love my friends and family, but as much as I appreciate their enthusiasm about my work, I knew I needed the outside world to like it if it was going to sell, and I thought a traditional publisher would tell me that.

-The third reason, having to self-market, still intimidates me, but I am in no doubt that self publishing was the right decision.
+The third reason, having to market my own work, still intimidates me, but I am in no doubt that self publishing was the right decision.
 I’ve spoken to and read articles by others who had been published both traditionally and independently, and they said the same thing.
 First, traditional publishing takes away a lot of your control.
 For instance, you will most likely not get to choose the title or get a say in the cover of your book.
-Second, the onus is on the author for most of the marketing.
+Second, the onus is on the author for most of the marketing anyway.

-Last is probably the scariest thing anyone could have told me, and that is that when these authors held their own traditionally published work in their hands, they didn’t love it.
+The most poignant takeaway from these authors’ experiences is probably the scariest thing anyone could have told me: that when these authors held their own traditionally published work in their hands, they didn’t love it.
 They got their dream, published their baby, and they didn’t even like how it turned out.
 Chilling!

 The Bottom Line